Chart Color Schemes

 Population

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Pacific Pines statistical area (Lv2)'s population is estimated at around 17,477 as of Nov 2025.
-This reflects an increase of 813 people (4.9%) since the 2021 Census, which reported a population of 16,664 people.
-The change is inferred from the resident population of 17,460, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 8 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,912 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Pacific Pines' 4.9% growth since census positions it within 0.8 percentage points of the SA3 area (5.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 52.0% of overall population gains during recent periods.
+As of Feb 2026, the population of Pacific Pines is estimated at around 17,480.
+This reflects an increase of 816 people since the 2021 Census, which reported a population of 16,664.
+The change was inferred from AreaSearch's estimation of the resident population as 17,460 following examination of ABS ERP data released in June 2024 and validation of nine new addresses since the Census date.
+This results in a density ratio of 1,912 persons per square kilometer, above the national average assessed by AreaSearch.
+Pacific Pines' growth rate of 4.9% since census is within 0.8 percentage points of its SA3 area's rate of 5.7%.
+Overseas migration contributed approximately 52.0% of overall population gains recently.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Looking at population projections moving forward, lower quartile growth of regional areas across the nation is anticipated, with the Pacific Pines (SA2) expected to grow by 198 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 0.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
+By 2041, the suburb of Pacific Pines is projected to grow by 197 persons, reflecting a total gain of 0.7% over the 17 years.

 Frequently Asked Questions - Population